-Under the charging framework, regulatory charging requires both policy approval and statutory authority.
+Under the Australian Government Charging Framework, regulatory charging requires both policy approval and statutory authority.
 The following section provides information on government approval of regulatory charging for biosecurity activities and the legislation that enable us to collect fees and charges.